Snowydeer17/portfolio-nextjs/README.md

 ## Dynamic pages slug response
 The slug creates a URL-friendly identifier for each project, such as shuck, so Next.js can match /projects/shuck to the correct project object.
 Dynamic routes are useful because one page template can display different project information depending on the slug.
 This makes a portfolio easier to expand because I can add more creative projects to the data array later without manually building a new page from scratch each time.
 For Robotic Kirin, this structure works well because each larger project, such as SHUCK, can eventually have its own showcase page

+## Robots.txt response
+A robots.txt file tells search engines which parts of a website they are allowed or not allowed to crawl and index.
+This helps website owners control how search engines interact with their site.
+Blocking certain pages can help prevent private, unfinished, or unnecessary pages from appearing in search results.
+For example, admin pages or hidden development pages are often blocked from search engine crawlers